kuehnste/QiskitTutorial/README.md

 This should display a dictionary containing the version numbers of every part of the Qiskit SDK.

-## Running on IBM quantum systems
+### Obtaining an account for IBM Quantum Experience

-If you would like to run on IBM's quantum systems, you have to create an IBM Quantum Experience Account first.
+If you would like use IBM Quantum Lab or to run on IBM's quantum systems, you have to create an IBM Quantum Experience Account first.
 The account can be obtained [here](https://quantum-computing.ibm.com/login "IBM Quantum Experience").

+To use IBM Quantum Lab log into your account, locate the IBMQ Quantum Lab on your dashborad and click on "Launch Lab".

+## Using IBM's quantum hardware

-After obtaining an account activate the virtual environment in which you installed Qiskit, and follow the instructions [here](https://qiskit.org/documentation/install.html#access-ibm-quantum-systems "Saving the API token") to store your API token on your local machine.
+After obtaining an IBM Quantum Experience Account follow the instructions [here](https://quantum-computing.ibm.com/lab/docs/iql/manage/account/ibmq "Saving the API token") to store your API token machine.
+Afterwards you can access the openly available quantum devices as described on the website.

 ## Authors